 On this page:

-The University of Amsterdam is ranked 83rd in the 2012-13 THE World University ranking.
-Six other Dutch universities are listed in the top 100, and almost all Dutch universities can be found in the top 200.
+The University of Amsterdam is ranked 58th in the 2015-16 THE World University Rankings.
+Eight other Dutch universities are listed in the top 100, and almost all Dutch universities can be found in the top 200.

-Until 2009, the THE World University Rankings were developed in cooperation with QS.
-In 2010, THE selected Thomson Reuters as their new rankings data provider.
-A new ranking methodology was developed, using 13 performance indicators.
+The ranking methodology was developed using 13 performance indicators.
 These indicators fall into five categories with different weightings in the final ranking score: citations (30%), research (30%), teaching (30%), international outlook (7.5%), and industry income (2.5%).
 The same indicators are used in the rankings by academic discipline, but are adjusted for each discipline.

 QS World University Rankings

-In the 2012-13 QS ranking, the UvA is ranked 62d overall, the highest-ranked Dutch university on the list.
-In four of the five rankings per domain, the UvA is listed in the top 75: Social Sciences & Management (41), Arts & Humanities (43), Life Sciences & Medicine (69) en Natural Sciences (75).
+In the 2015-16 QS Rankings, the UvA is ranked 55th overall, making it the highest-ranked Dutch university on the list.
+In two of the five rankings per domain, the UvA is listed in the top 50: Social Sciences & Management (45) and Life Sciences & Medicine (32).

-As of 2010, QS publishes its World University Ranking independently.
-Previously, the QS ranking was established in partnership with THE.
-The ranking ranks the top 700 universities in the world and is based on scores for the quality of research (citations and peer review), student-to-faculty ratio, the proportion of international students and faculty, and the reputation of institutions among employers.
+The QS World University Rankings is based on scores for the quality of research (citations and peer review), student-to-faculty ratio, the proportion of international students and faculty, and the reputation of institutions among employers.
 Compared to other well-known rankings, the QS rankings are heavily based on reputation (among academic peers and employers, adding up to 50% of the total ranking score) and less on quantitative research output data.